crisperdue/prooftoys-site/content/_index.md

 throughout ordinary high school mathematics, and Prooftoys uses one of these for all of its reasoning.

-Prooftoys is here to be an example of a new way of introducing mathematics where the computer does things it is very good at, and human beings learn concepts and key ideas.
+Prooftoys is here as an example of a new way of introducing mathematics where the computer does things it is very good at, and human beings learn concepts and key ideas.
 It also aims to do this in a way that is stimulating and interesting, not boring and a waste of time.
+It is the result of ongoing experimentation, and will evolve based on the experience and input of people like you.

 ### **What can it do for me?**